choojs/choo-website/content/reference/routing.md

 1. We define our base view on route `/`.
 This is the first route that's loaded when a person visits our site.
 It contains a single anchor tag that points to `/uh-oh`, which is a route that doesn't exist.
-2. It's good practice to define a fallback route statically as `/404`.
+2. It's good practice to define a fallback route as `/404`.
 This helps with debugging, and is often treated specially when deploying to production.
 3. We define our fallback route as `*`.
-The asterix symbol is pronounced "glob".
+The asterisk symbol is pronounced "glob".
 Our glob route will now handle all routes that didn't match anything.
 4. We mount the application on the DOM.
 If someone now clicks the link that's rendered in `/`, it will be handled by the fallback route.

+## Query Strings
+Sometimes you want to encode some meta information in a URL.
+For example some form of token, or link to who referred you.
+This is often done by using query strings.
+- what are querystrings
+- how are they done in Choo

 ## Dynamic routing
 Sometimes there will be pages that have the same layout, but different data.